 Your child should also receive a yearly

-, especially if he has
+flu shot, especially if he or she has

 Use Good Hand Washing Techniques and Other Practices to Avoid Spreading Germs